Welcome to Stack the Miles!

 Cooperstown on Points & Miles: How Families Can Use Travel Rewards for a Baseball Trip

-Planning a Cooperstown, New York baseball tournament trip is exciting…but expensive.
+Planning a Cooperstown, New York baseball tournament trip is exciting, but expensive.
 Between airfare, lodging, and a full week of meals and extras, many families start wondering whether they can plan Cooperstown on points and miles to help offset the cost.
-While many families travel to Cooperstown simply to visit the Baseball Hall of Fame, this…
+While many families travel to Cooperstown simply to visit the Baseball Hall of Fame,…

 -